 Acknowledgments

 We thank Uri Obolski for advice on statistical analysis.
 We are grateful to A.F.
-Agrawal for helpful comments on an earlier version of the manuscript.
+Agrawal and Stephen Proulx for helpful comments on an earlier version of the manuscript.
 This research has been supported in part by the Israeli Science Foundation 1568/13 (LH) and by Marie Curie reintegration grant 2007–224866 (LH).

 Appendixes